ai/environment/Install.md

 Start installer.

-1. Select English (US) language.
+1. Select Spanish language.
-2. Add the Russian keyboard layout.
+2. Add the US and Russian keyboard layouts.
 Layout switching:
    CapsLock to the first layout, Shift+CapsLock, to the last layout.
 3. Use disk manual mode.
 Create partitions automatically.
 4. Rename volume to `fullback`.
 5. Set encryption in volume settings.